 Once you are starting to think about pruning wood that you can’t reach from the ground, you’re getting into potentially dangerous territory.
 When professional arborists drop a large piece of wood, they use ropes in a pulley system to safely slow its descent to the ground.
 When you cut branches with pole saws and pruners, you can’t do that; you have to let the wood drop uncontrolled.
 High or heavy wood can damage, hurt, and kill when it falls.

-- Pole saws are intended to use on limbs up to a couple of inches thick.
+- Pole saws are intended for use on limbs up to a couple of inches thick.
 The thicker the wood, the more dangerous, and the slower and more tiring it will be to cut.

-- You must not attempt to fell branches overhead until you are familiar with techniques for reducing weight before making a final cut by making preliminary and jump cut with your pole tools.
+- You must not attempt to fell branches overhead until you are familiar with techniques for reducing weight before making a final cut by making preliminary and jump-cut with your pole tools.

 - Pole saws, especially with extensions to get above 8 feet, are heavy and tiring to work with.

 - Never, ever, ever work near power lines, or on branches with any part above a power line.

 - Clear a large work area below the branch you are felling of all people and property and cordon off the area or otherwise keep people from re-entering.
 Also, clear the area of any trip hazards like fallen branches, and take note of ones you can’t move, like exposed roots.
 You need to be able to move quickly and safely in your area in case something goes wrong.